Reviews You Can Rely On

 This is one area where the ROES-50 lags behind modern designs.
 Installation is more involved than that of tankless or quick-connect RO systems, as it requires drilling into both your countertop/sink and drain line.
 The multi-canister layout also takes up significant under-sink space, and filter changes require unscrewing housings, a process that can easily cause spills if not handled carefully.

-Once you've got the housing removed, though, removing and dropping in new filters is simple.
+Once you've removed the housing, though, replacing and dropping in new filters is simple.

 The silver lining is that filters last a long time (6–12 months for pre-filters and up to four years for the membrane), so maintenance is infrequent once the system is running.